Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Preliminaries

-\paragraph{Proper policies.} A stationary and deterministic policy $\pi : \cS \rightarrow \cA$ is a mapping that executes action $\pi(s)$ when the agent is in state $s$.
+A stationary and deterministic policy $\pi : \cS \rightarrow \cA$ is a mapping from state $s$ to action $\pi(s)$.
 A policy $\pi$ is said to be proper if it reaches the goal with probability~$1$ when starting from any state in $\cS$ (otherwise it is improper).
 We denote by $\Pi_{\text{proper}}$ the set of proper, stationary and deterministic policies.
-As all prior works on regret minimization in SSP, we make the following basic assumption which ensures that the SSP problem is well-posed.
+We make the following basic assumption which ensures that the SSP problem is well-posed.

 \begin{assumption} There exists at least one proper policy, i.e., $\Pi_{\text{proper}} \neq \emptyset$. \end{assumption}